RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 # Parameters Introduction

 There is only one configure file ```config.yaml```, which is stored in ```rslidar_sdk/config```.
-The config.yaml can be divided into two parts, the common part  and lidar part . *In multi-LiDARs case, the parameters in common part will be shared by all LiDARs, while the parameters in lidar part need to be adjust for each LiDAR.*
+The config.yaml can be divided into two parts, the common part  and the lidar part . *In multi-LiDARs case, the parameters in common part will be shared by all LiDARs, while the parameters in lidar part need to be adjust for each LiDAR.*

 **The config.yaml is very strict to indentation!
 Please make sure the indentation is not changed when adjusting the parameters!**